agriculture

 Students learn about the rainbow trout life cycle and hatch out eyed-up eggs purchased from Springfield hatchery in Tasmania.
 The students maintain the facility, test water quality and monitor feeding requirements.
 Students monitor weight gain and transfer fish to larger growing tanks.
 Students are required to investigate issues with land based aquaculture businesses and develop solutions to these problems.

 The Lucindale Area School Equine Program was introduced in 2014.
-The program is offered to all students and is delivered within school and after school.
+The program is offered to all students and is delivered within school time and after school.
 The program covers the following areas;

 General horse handling and safety